Every Flavor of Sabra Hummus, Ranked

 "Tuscan Herb Garden" sounds like something a bunch of suburban housewives would pretend-read in a book club that actually only exists as an excuse to get together and drink 12 glasses of pinot grigio.
 It's also probably the hummus they would put out on the table while they did that.
-But it's also delicious.
+But it's also delicious; suburban moms always have the best snacks.
 You've got what food marketers would call a medley of Tuscan herbs and garden vegetables (carrots, tomatoes, peppers, and spinach among them)… and yeah, it tastes like a sentimental journey through the heart of one of Italy's most beautiful and life-changing regions.
-Or whatever.

 3. Rosemary & Sea Salt

 This is the highest-ranking non-spicy option, and for good reason.
 It delivers a distinct salty/savory taste that none of the flavors even come close to matching.
+It has that distinct rosemary fragrance that is unmistakable and rocks on chicken and lamb.
 Also, it just makes you seem kind of refined.
 Or like, as refined as you can be with store-bought hummus.
 "Hey do you want to come over and have some light appetizers, including rosemary and sea salt hummus?"
 See, that sounded classy.
 At least as classy as ⅖ of the actors who have played James Bond.